-The global lower stratospheric temperature response in terms of MSU TLS data has been discussed in section 3.2.
+The global lower stratospheric temperature response in terms of MSU TLS data is discussed in section 3.2.
 Interestingly, fig 7C shows that the latitudinal anomaly of the lower stratosphere warming is broadly limited to the equatorial lower stratosphere.
 Eruption E1 induces lower stratosphere warming on the order of >3 °C, with a weaker warming of up to 1-2 °C after the three extratropical eruptions (E2, E3 and E4).

 Lower stratosphere warming also affects the polar vortex strength in the northern hemisphere and atmospheric circulations into the troposphere, with substantial repercussions for surface climate and variability patterns as suggested in previous research (e.g., Graf et al., 1993, 2007; Shindell et al., 2004).

-3.5 Latitudinal precipitation response to volcanic aerosols
+495 3.5 Latitudinal precipitation response to volcanic aerosols

-We used a coarser resolution earth system model having a simplified parameterization and successful in simulating the large-scale patterns of rainfall change (Kelley et al., 2020).
-Numerous studies using the observational record in addition to modeling efforts have demonstrated that the cascading impact of an altered radiative balance at the top of the atmosphere due to volcanic eruptions is reflected in the hydrological cycle in terms of regional patterns of seasonal rainfall change (e.g., Robock and Liu, 1994; 530 Robock, 2000; Trenberth & Dai, 2006; Schneider et al., 2009, Iles et al., 2012; Iles and Hegerl, 2014; Timmreck, 2012).
+Numerous studies using the observational record in addition to modeling efforts have demonstrated that the cascading impact of an altered radiative balance at the top of the atmosphere due to volcanic eruptions is reflected in the hydrological cycle in terms of regional patterns of seasonal rainfall change (Robock and Liu, 1994; Robock, 2000; Trenberth & Dai, 2006; Schneider et al., 2009, Iles et al., 2012; Iles and Hegerl, 2014; Timmreck, 2012).
 Societies conducting agriculture in arid and semi-arid regions before the advent of modern reservoirs and irrigation, such as in ancient Egypt, are perhaps most impacted by such changes.
-We thus investigate the hydrological cycle response to this set of eruptions at a global and regional scale, paying particular attention to the northern hemispherical monsoon season (JJAS) for the first 2 years following each eruption for the period under study.
-It can be argued that any individual ensemble member 535 might best represent the historical period, but it is impossible to select the most accurate member in the absence of supporting observational data from period of interest.
-Also, the added noise due to natural variability can alter the sign of change at the spatial scale among the individual ensembles.
-Thus, we selected the mean across the ensemble and its statistical inference to show the response to volcanic 540 eruptions with robustness for the specific climate variables under consideration.
-Fig 8 shows the Hovmöller diagram of the zonal mean precipitation anomaly relative to the annual cycle climatology of the 100-year-long control simulation.
+We thus investigate the hydrological cycle response to this set of eruptions at a global and regional scale, paying particular regard to the northern hemispherical monsoon season (JJAS) for the first zonal mean precipitation anomaly relative to the annual cycle climatology of the 100-year-long control simulation.